Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce 9800 GT 512MB should theoretically be a bit superior to the GeForce GT 340 1GB overall. (explain)
+Memory BandwidthIn theory, the GeForce 9800 GT 512MB is 6% quicker than the GeForce GT 340 1GB overall, due to its greater data rate. (explain)

-Texel RateThe GeForce 9800 GT 512MB is quite a bit (approximately 91%) more effective at AF than the GeForce GT 340 1GB. (explain)
+Texel RateThe GeForce 9800 GT 512MB will be much (more or less 91%) better at texture filtering than the GeForce GT 340 1GB. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce 9800 GT 512MB is superior to the GeForce GT 340 1GB, by a large margin. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce 9800 GT 512MB is superior to the GeForce GT 340 1GB, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison